ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 |`inapplicable`| The health state does not apply because of the current lifecycle state.
 A resource with a lifecycle state of `failed` or `deleting` also has a health state of `inapplicable`.
 A `pending` resource can also have this state.|
 {: caption="Table 2.
 Backup policy health states." caption-side="bottom"}

-## Reviewing backup jobs in the UI
+## Reviewing backup jobs
 {: #backup-jobs-manage}

+Backup jobs create or delete backup snapshots based on the backup plan's frequency and retention settings.
+You can use the UI, CLI, API, or Terraform to check on the status of the backup jobs.
 You can see backup jobs that are running, completed, or failed when a backup is triggered.
 For more information, see [Viewing backup policy jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).

 ## Activity Tracker events
 {: #backup-activity-tracker}